parasol-framework/parasol/readme.md

 Parasol is built as a set of categorised API's such as 'display', 'network' and 'vector'.
 Each API is compiled in its own individual library file.
 By default we build them as shared libraries for loading on demand, which is ideal for general purposes as it prevents scripts and programs from loading unnecessary features.

 If you're using Parasol for a specific run-time application that you're developing, it will probably be more useful to create a static build so that the framework is embedded with your application.
-In addition, you can choose the specific API's that are needed for your program - so if you don't need networking for example, that entire category of features can be switched off for faster compiling.
+In addition, you can choose each specific API needed for your program - so if you didn't need networking, that entire category of features can be switched off for faster compilation.

 To enable a static build, use the `-DPARASOL_STATIC=ON` build option.
 Your program's cmake file should link to the framework with `target_link_libraries (your_program PRIVATE ${INIT_LINK})`.